egetzner/ultrastar-webserver/README.md

 - [ ] Create detailed documentation on installation, configuration, and usage
 - [X] Write a better and more extensive Readme (Done)

+## Tests and Code Coverage

+- using `pytest` and `coverage` packages to test the code
+- run `pytest --cov --cov-report=html:coverage_re` in a terminal to see the test coverage report and run all pytests